Note: NOOTE

 So Anansi asked Nyame to set him another test to win all the stories.
 Nyame gave him what seemed impossible tasks: "Bring me," he said, "the python, the hornets, the leopard, and the fairy Mmoatia."

 And tricky Anansi did this, too.
-He tricked his friend the python into lying alongside a branch to see which was longer--then tied him to it.
+He tricked his friend the python into lying alongside a branch to see which was longer--then tied him to it and gave it to his father.
 He tricked the hornets by throwing water on them and saying it was raining, they had better get into the gourd he carried.
-And they did.
-The leopard was easy: he simply dug a hole and covered it, and the leopard fell in.
-Finally, he tricked the fairy by making a doll and putting sticky gum on it; when she hugged it, she was trapped.
+And they did, and he gave it to his father.
+The leopard was easy: Anansi simply dug a hole and covered it with brush, and the leopard fell in.
+Anansi tied him up and gave him to his father.
+Finally, he tricked the fairy by making a doll and putting sticky gum on it; when she hugged it, she was trapped, like Brer Rabbit and the Tar Baby (see Lessons #08-185 and #08-186), and he gave her to his father..

-Now he gave these all to his father, and his father released the stories.
+When he had given these all to his father, his father released the stories.

-That is why the people say all stories are Anansi's
+That is why the people, "Aay all stories are Anansi's."

 Practice: Match the term to its definition: